-A basic time tracker app that helps keep an overview of the time spend per project/client.
+A basic time tracker app that helps keep an overview of the time spent per project/client.

 + It free but limited

 – I find the project/client suggested results not super handy.
-Also adding logs afterwards it pretty confusing IMO, I always struggle to get it right.
+Also adding logs afterward it pretty confusing IMO, I always struggle to get it right.

 Zoho Invoice – invoicing

-This is a huge timesaver.
-Specially if you have recurring invoice to send.
+This is a huge time saver especially if you have recurring invoices to send.

 + You can create and send out your invoice per email in 1 click.

 – The layout design is quite bad.
 A designer would go nuts here.